PietroCalzolari/PokeApi/README.md

 A collection with all the API you can call from the project is ready for you, you can import it in Postman, its name is **collection.json**

 ## DDEV
 I have already installed in the ddev instance of this project phpmyadmin so that the database could be seen very easily.
 Just launch **ddev phpmyadmin** and the browser will open a new tab with phpmyadmin already open.

-The database name will be db!
+The database name will be **db**!

 To stop the ddev container you can run **ddev stop**, this is the opposite of ddev start.

-In order to clear the cache of the project you can launch **ddev artisan cache:clear** but in Laravel you will not need it very much.
+In case you need to clear the cache of the project you can launch **ddev artisan cache:clear** but in Laravel you will not need it very much.

 In order to have information about the ddev containers of the project you can run **ddev describe**

 ## Command and Jobs